AF-MAT: Aspect-aware Flip-and-Fuse xLSTM for Aspect-based Sentiment Analysis

-\paragraph{Partially Flipped mLSTM} Existing bidirectional xLSTM approaches, such as the xLSTM-SENet method \cite{Khne2025}, typically reverse the entire input sentence to enhance global context capture, but this often dilutes critical short-range aspect-sentiment associations essential for ABSA.
-To overcome this limitation, we introduce a Partially Flipped mLSTM (PF-mLSTM) that reverses only the initial sequence segment with dedicated parameter $r$, preserving local patterns.
-Given an embedding sequence $H$ our PF-mLSTM function selectively reverses the first \( n \) elements while preserving the order of the remaining \( r = N - n \) elements, producing a transformed sequence: The hyperparameter \( r \), defined as \( N - n \), controls the extent of the preserved segment, emphasizing short-range aspect-sentiment associations critical for ABSA.
+Unlike sentence-level sentiment classification, ABSA aims to determine the sentiment toward a specific aspect term within its context sentence, requiring the modeling of semantic correlations tailored to different aspect terms.
+We propose an aspect-aware mLSTM that introduces a dedicated aspect gate, enabling the model to selectively emphasize tokens semantically relevant to the target aspect during memory updates.
+Given a contextualized input sequence $\tilde{H}^{fwd}$, we first extract the representations of aspect tokens $a$, yielding $\{\tilde{h}_{a_1}^{fwd}, \ldots, \tilde{h}_{a_M}^{fwd} \}$.
+We then apply mean pooling over these aspect token embeddings:

-where $pf$(.) denotes partial flip operation. \paragraph{Multihead Cross Exponential Gated Fusion} To effectively integrate global and local contexts in ABSA, we propose the MECGAF mechanism within our MEGA framework, enhancing precise aspect-sentiment associations.
-Unlike attention-based methods~\cite{tsai-etal-2019}, which incur high computational costs, or Mamba-based approaches~\cite{HE2025102779}, which rely on CUDA-dependent architectures, MECGAF leverages xLSTM’s mLSTM to dynamically fuse outputs from forward mLSTM and PF-mLSTM.
-Given forward mLSTM hidden states \( \tilde{M} \) and PF-mLSTM states \( \tilde{N} \), MECGAF computes multiple query-key-value triplets, using forward mLSTM outputs as queries \( q_t \) and keys \( k_t \), and PF-mLSTM outputs as values \( v_t \), enabling efficient and adaptive integration of local and global dependencies.
+The resulting vector \(\tilde{H}_a^{fwd}\) serves as the global aspect representation and is broadcast across all time steps, which is used in two ways: (1) as input to a new aspect gate, and (2) as the \emph{key} vector $k_t$ in attention-based combination :